NCAR/ccpp-scm/scm/doc/TechGuide/chap_quick.rst

    Inspect the Dockerfile if you would like to see details for how the image is built.
 The image will contain SCM prerequisite software from DTC, the SCM and CCPP code, and a pre-compiled executable for the SCM with the 6 supported suites for the SCM.
-A successful build will show two images: dtcenter/common-community-container, and ccpp-scm.
-To list images, type:
+To view

    .. code:: bash

-      docker images
+      > docker images

+      REPOSITORY           TAG       IMAGE ID       CREATED       SIZE
+      ccpp-scm             latest    1b2e0a0afdf9   2 days ago    3.21GB

 Using a prebuilt Docker image from Dockerhub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^